quarantyne/quarantyne/README.md

 and spam data scrubs.
 Instead of proxying the request to your server, Quarantyne can either display an internal error, or fetch and display a static page at the URL of your choice.

+### Metrics & health reporting
+Quarantyne binds to an internal `adminPort`, where metrics (latencies, success rate...) as well as the health of the proxy are reported.

 ### HTTPS + HTTP/2 Support [partial support]
 Only HTTP requests proxied by Quarantyne to your service support SSL.